wild-lotus/react-async-utils/README.md

 }
 ```

-It will render the corresponding render method if _any_ Async Data is on that state.
+It will render the corresponding render method if _any_ `Async` data is on that state.

 # API Reference (WIP)